duncanbradley/thesis/reproducibility.md

 HARKing, p-hacking, low power, publication bias (Bishop, 2019)

 Widespread recognition of problems in science (Baker, 2016).
-Researchers has neglected to focus on reproducibility (Ince, 2010).
+Researchers have neglected to focus on reproducibility (Ince, 2010).

 *Crüwell et al ., 2019* - behaviours that support reproducibility and replicability in general may be referred to using the umbrella term ‘Open Science Practices’.